Crimsonking96/Crimsonking96/README.md

 - 👋 Hi, I’m @Crimsonking96
-- 👀 I’m interested in video games, web development, Engineering, and my business www.crimsonents.com.
+- 👀 I’m interested in Data Science and machine Learning.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning ML pipelines.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me am1210005@gmail.com